 title: string

-isAwesome: true
+isAwesome: boolean

 }

-export type Sequences = { [key in keyof typeof sequences]: typeof sequences[key] }
+export type Sequences = {

-import { state, computed, sequences } from 'app.cerebral'
+import { state, sequences } from 'app.cerebral'

 import { connect, ConnectedProps } from '@cerebral/react'